DjangoGirls/tutorial/en/django_urls/README.md

 ![Error](images/error1.png)

 Your console is showing an error, but don't worry – it's actually pretty useful: It's telling you that there is __no attribute 'post_list'__.
 That's the name of the *view* that Django is trying to find and use, but we haven't created it yet.
 At this stage, your `/admin/` will also not work.
 No worries – we will get there.
-(If you see a different error message, try restarting your web server.
-To do that, in the console window that is running the web server, type Control-C and the web server should stop.
-Then either use the up-arrow to find the command to start the webserver, or type it in again, and you should see the correct error message.)
+If you see a different error message, try restarting your web server.
+To do that, in the console window that is running the web server, stop it by pressing Ctrl+C (the Control and C keys together) and restart it by running a `python manage.py runserver` command.

 > If you want to know more about Django URLconfs, look at the official documentation: https://docs.djangoproject.com/en/2.0/topics/http/urls/